Hemrajjj13/pet-adoption/README.md

-# 🐾 adoptme.com – Pet Adoption Website (Dummy Project)
+# 🐾 adoptme.com – Pet Adoption Website

 This is a **dummy pet adoption website** created for practice and learning purposes.
 It is fully responsive and designed with **HTML5 + CSS3**, including animations, transitions, and a mobile-friendly **hamburger menu**.